mvysny/mvysny.github.io/_posts/2022-9-27-networking-lenovo-t14s-sucks.md

 title: Networking in Lenovo T14s sucks
 ---

+T14s is a great laptop on paper: powerful AMD processor, portable 14" body, lovely piece of art.
+A complete garbage underneath.

+# Keyboard

+The `ENTER` key just randomly doesn't work when you boot up the computer.
+It's most probably not a mechanical problem though - at some random point ENTER starts working properly and continues to be working fine.
+The problem is that you have to log in at some point, and then you have to wait and wait and wait until ENTER starts working.
+Fucking irritating.

+# Networking

 Networking in Lenovo ThinkPad T14s is a complete piece of garbage with Linux kernel 5.15.0-48.
 Which is a pity since T14s is otherwise a great laptop.
 However, the networking stack